limo-756/github-pages-with-jekyll/_posts/2022-02-19-Locks-in-Java.md

 ---

 ### Monitor
 Every object in java is a monitor object.
-On a monitor, we can take locks.
+Monitors have lock and wait set.
+Monitors allow a single thread to execute once in critical section.

 ### Semaphore
 Semaphores are used to limit the number of concurrent threads accessing a resource.